deliberative/crypto/README.md

 ## Introduction

-This library relies heavily on the [libsodium](https://github.com/jedisct1/libsodium) library for the Curve25519 cryptographic operations, which is a battle-tested project, compiled to WebAssembly for speed.
+This library relies heavily on [libsodium](https://github.com/jedisct1/libsodium) for cryptographic operations, which is a battle-tested project, compiled to WebAssembly for speed.
 In comparison to [tweetnacl](https://github.com/dchest/tweetnacl-js) this library is much faster.
-Benchmarks will be posted when there is time.
+You can see some [Benchmarks](#benchmarks) below.

-We have also introduced function that can split and restore a secret through the Shamir threshold sharing scheme because we could not find many well-tested open-source implementations of it and we use it heavily in the Deliberative Ledger protocol.
+We have also introduced [Shamir secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing) functionality, where a user can split and restore a secret through the Shamir threshold sharing scheme.
+To our knowledge, there is not any well-tested open-source implementation of it in WebAssembly and we use it heavily on the Deliberative Ledger protocol.

-Another feature of the library is a mnemonic generation, validation and Ed25519 key pair from mnemonic that was inspired by [bip39](https://github.com/bitcoinjs/bip39) but instead of Blake2b we use Argon2 and instead of SHA256 we use SHA512, both of which can be found in libsodium.
+The library also has mnemonic generation, validation and Ed25519 key pair from mnemonic functionality that was inspired by [bip39](https://github.com/bitcoinjs/bip39) but instead of Blake2b we use Argon2 and instead of SHA256 we use SHA512, both of which can be found in libsodium.

-A last feature is the ability to calculare Merkle roots, proofs and validate proofs from trees of arbitrary types, as long as you provide a serializer.
+Finally, you can calculate [Merkle roots](https://en.wikipedia.org/wiki/Merkle_tree), proofs and validate proofs from trees of arbitrary types, as long as you provide a serializer.

 ## Files